Convex billiards on convex spheres: Kupka--Smale properties for convex billiards

-Note that no bifurcation of periodic points is allowed in $\cU_n$.
-So we have the following corollary. \begin{cor} The cardinal map $\Gamma\in\cU_n\to |P_n(\Gamma)|$ is locally constant. \end{cor}
+Note that there is no bifurcation of periodic points in $\cU_n$.
+So we have the following corollary. \begin{coro} The cardinal map $\Gamma\in\cU_n\to |P_n(\Gamma)|$ is locally constant. \end{coro}

-Now we are left with the proof of the denseness of $\cU_n$.
+Now we state the first main result of this section. \begin{pro} Let $2\le r<\infty$.
+Then the set $\cU_n$ is an open and dense subset of $\Upsilon^r(S^2,g)$. \end{pro} The proof of Proposition \ref{elem} consists of two parts: the openness and the denseness of $\cU_n$.
+The proof of openness of $\cU_n$ is quite standard and follows easily from Lemma \ref{finite}.
+The proof of the denseness of $\cU_n$ is quite long and involved.
 We first give a direct proof for $n=2$ to illustrate the idea of the proof.
 The proof for the general case is given after that.